2kinc/A-Small-Planet/README.md

 # A Small Planet
-Crashing a flying machine on a small deserted planet sure is weird.
+Crashing a rocket on a small deserted planet sure is weird.